1964–65 Boston Celtics season

 The 1964–65 Boston Celtics season was the Celtics' 19th season in the NBA.
 The Celtics finished the season by winning their eighth NBA Championship, defeating the Los Angeles Lakers in five games.
 In 1996, the team was named one of the 10 greatest teams in NBA history.
 In addition five players were inducted into the Hall of Fame - K. C. Jones, Sam Jones, Tom Heinsohn, Bill Russell, and John Havlicek.
 Sam Jones, Havlicek, and Russell were selected as among the NBA's 50 greatest players.
 Both Red Auerbach and John Thompson were elected into the Hall of Fame as coaches.

+On December 26, 1964, the Celtics fielded the first all-Black starting lineup in NBA history.

 This season is best noted for Havlicek's heroic "steal" of the ball against the Philadelphia 76ers in Game 7 of the Eastern Division final, immortalized in a commentary by Johnny Most where he exclaims that "Havlicek stole the ball."
 This is considered one of the greatest NBA moments, and its importance over time was overshadowed by the subsequent finals between the Celtics and Lakers (of which there were many played in that era).
 Despite this, HoopsHype would rank this squad as the team with the tenth-easiest route to the NBA Finals championship in 2024 due to the record that the 76ers had at the time they met in the Playoffs.